firstnamejonas/newyork-cola/README.md

 - **Could Have**: has small impact if left out (*20% of stories*)
 - **Won't Have**: not a priority for this iteration

+## Ecommerce Business Model

+This site sells goods to individual customers, and therefore follows a `Business to Customer` model.
+It is of the simplest **B2C** forms, as it focuses on individual transactions, and doesn't need anything such as monthly/annual subscriptions.

+It is still in its early development stages, although it already has a newsletter, and links for social media marketing.

+Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such as Facebook, Instagram or TikTok.

+A newsletter list can be used by the business to send regular messages to site users.
+For example, what items are on special offer, new items in stock, updates to business hours, notifications of events, and much more!